harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/1-asset-governance.md

 ## Cloud Custodian

 Cloud custodian is a widely used open-source cloud management tool backed by CNCF which helps organizations enforce policies and automate actions to enable them achieve a well maintained cloud environment.
 It operates on the principles of declarative YAML based policies.
 With support for multiple cloud providers, including AWS, Azure, and Google Cloud, Cloud Custodian enables users to maintain consistent policies and governance practices across diverse cloud environments, making it particularly appealing for organizations embracing a multi-cloud strategy.

 Cloud Custodian comes with all the goodness of battle testing by the community & detects and auto remediates issues - it does come with its own set of challenges.
 Let’s dive into what are the key challenges that organizations run into when leveraging Cloud Custodian at scale to manage their assets.

 ### Harness vs Cloud Custodian

 Cloud Custodian, while a widely used open-source cloud management tool, presents several challenges, including lack of a graphical interface, scalability issues, limited reporting and security features, complex policy creation requiring YAML syntax knowledge, and operational overhead.

 In contrast, Harness Cloud Asset Governance retains the strengths of Cloud Custodian while addressing its shortcomings.
 Harness provides preconfigured governance-as-code rules for easy implementation and customization, powered by an AI Development Assistant (AIDA™) for natural language policy authoring.
 It offers a fully managed and scalable rule execution engine, reducing operational complexities for organizations.

+The cloud-custodian versions utilised currently are as following:
+  - `c7n==0.9.41`
+  - `c7n_azure==0.7.40`
+  - `c7n_gcp==0.4.40 `

-The platform includes a user-friendly visual interface, Role-Based Access Control, and detailed Audit trails for centralized visibility and precise access management.
+The platform also includes a user-friendly visual interface, Role-Based Access Control, and detailed Audit trails for centralized visibility and precise access management.
 Additionally, Harness incorporates Out-of-the-Box Recommendations to identify cost-saving opportunities and improve compliance and security.
 By choosing Harness Cloud Asset Governance, organizations can optimize their cloud governance, enhance customization and usability, and overcome the challenges associated with self-hosting Cloud Custodian.

 Harness Cloud Asset Governance streamlines cloud management processes, improves governance efficiency, and enables organizations to achieve a well-managed cloud environment effectively.
 More details about the comparison can be found [here](https://www.harness.io/blog/harness-cloud-asset-governance-cloud-custodian-beyond).